caarosanchez/Portfolio/README.md

 # My Portfolio

 ## About Me
 Hi!
 I'm Carolina, a passionate developer with experience in C# and Java, and a strong interest in software development, web technologies, and game design.
 I enjoy building applications that solve real-world problems, continuously improving my programming skills, and exploring new tools.
-Through academic projects and personal development, I’ve worked with SQL, Git, and various web technologies, and I’m always eager to learn and take on new challenges.
+Through academic projects and personal development, I’ve also worked with SQL, Git, and various web technologies, and I’m always eager to learn and take on new challenges.

 ## Projects
 ### 1. Wishlist Manager